 - Falloff Type

-You can finely control which vertices are affected by the warp, and to what extent, using a vertex group and/or a texture.
+You can finely control which vertices are affected by the warp, and to what extent, using a texture.

 See common masking options for a complete reference.